Elering/estfeed-datahub-docs/eng/04-customer-eic.md

     - in the case of `SELF_SERVICE` or `B2B_BILL`, there are no additional data required
 - Estonian personal identification codes and Estonian registry code are subject to a format check.
 - For foreign IDs, no format check applies.
 - When registering a new customer, the `customerType + identityType + identityValue + extensionType(COUNTRY)` combination must be unique.
-If it is not, the customer is an existing customer and the system will treat the add request as a customer update request and will update the customer’s details if possible.
+If it is not, the customer is an existing customer and data updates are allowed with `PUT`service.

 ### Find customer